-Just Car shows government taxes and charges on any receipt we send you.
-The third party property damage car insurance risk premium we charge you is subject to the following taxes and charges:
+The risk premium we charge you is subject to the following taxes and charges:

 - Fire Services Levy This levy only applies in New South Wales. - Stamp duty The rate of this duty varies and is set by your state or territory government. - GST The rate of GST is set by the Federal Government.
-It is currently 10%.